Hi folks, this is my personal academic page

 N. Besic, J. Figueras i Ventura, J. Grazioli, M. Gabella, U. Germann, and A. Berne, “Hydrometeor classification through statistical clustering of polarimetric radar measurements: a semi-supervised approach,” Atmospheric Measurement Techniques, vol. 9, no. 9, pp. 4425–4445, 2016.
 DOI: 10.5194/amt-9-4425-2016.

-Open access (pdf DOI link)This paper is highlighted as a compelling example of combining learning-based approaches with physical knowledge to improve the performance of remote sensing models.
-It shows how integrating physical understanding with data-driven learning can lead to more robust explanations of key environmental variables.
+Open access (pdf DOI link)Combining learning-based approaches with physical knowledge can improve the performance of remote sensing models.
+Integrating physical understanding with data-driven learning leads to more robust inference of key environmental variables.

 - L. Pralon, G. Vasile, M. DallaMura, J. Chanussot, and N. Besic, “Evaluation of ICA-based ICTD for PoLSAR data analysis using a sliding window approach: Convergence rate, Gaussian sources, and spatial correlation,” IEEE Transactions on Geoscience and Remote Sensing, vol. 54, no. 7, pp. 4262–4271, 2016.
 DOI: 10.1109/TGRS.2016.2538900.